knowledgeira/mj_devops/README.md

 All you need after dling repo ,is just run following command .

-On you laptop which has git (lol)(ironically this script install's git too) (else just normal download zip option in upper right corner of right corner), do
+On you laptop which has git (lol)(ironically this script install's git too) (else just normal download zip option in upper right corner of Git hub), do

 git clone git@github.com:knowledgeira/mj_devops.git